hanfak/topics-to-learn/integration/message-queues/messaging.md

 - Decouple producers and consumers, asynchronous processing
   - consumer does not need to be up for message to be processed
+  - Can handle failures of consumer, or removing a consumer (For upgrade)
 - Improve reliable communication
   - req resp via two message queues
+  - can store messages that has not been consumed on the queue, in case of queue failure
 - Can increase scalability
-  - Add more replica consumers to a queue
+  - Add more replica consumers to a queue to handle increased load
 - Buffer in front of services
   - Prevent overloading a service
   - reduce timeouts
+- Ordering of tasks
+  - Dependent on implementation
+    - ie guarantees ordering from one producer to a queue and if single consumer is used
 - A means of retry an event
   - if an event fails, it can send the message back to the same queue it retrieved the message and reprocess again later
   - Based on a cron job, can consumer a messsage at a specificed time